lihikaspi/MusicRecSystem/README.md

 - **Pipeline:** Order of the stages for the main pipeline runner
 - **File paths:** Input/output directories
 - **Preprocessing parameters:** Interaction threshold, event-type weights, split ratios
-- **GNN hyperparameters:** PyTorch device, embeddings dimension, number of layers, training parameters, etc.
+- **GNN hyperparameters:** PyTorch device, embeddings dimension, number of layers, training hyperparameters, etc.
 - **ANN parameters:** Top-K recommendations to retrieve

 The pipeline contains a single global `config` object used throughout all the scripts.